mojavelinux/fedorapkg-vimclojure/README.md

 compilation instead of clojure.jar.
 This substitution produces a server.jar that's incompatible with Clojure 1.4.
 The clojure-compat pom claims to provide org.clojure:clojure:1.2, which somehow confuses the JPP depmap logic.
+Looks like it's a typo in the artifactId in the clojure-compat package.

 Installing
 ----------